 Henry Stone happened to walk by, liked what heard, and offered Johnson a record deal.

 They decided on material and cut the tracks in Henry’s studio.
 Henry then left notes for the mastering engineer, got the project finalized, had the stamper plates made, and the platters manufactured.
 It cost money to record, to promote, to manufacture, and to distribute, but Henry Stone believed in the artist, so he laid out his money and took the gamble.
-He released the sides first on his Glory label and then his DeLuxe label (which he co-owned with Syd Nathan from King Records), and paid his cronies in radio to play it on the airwaves, and told all of his pals in the national music press to promote them.
+He released the sides first on his Glory label and then his DeLuxe label (which he co-owned with Syd Nathan from King Records), and paid his cronies in radio to play it on the airwaves, and told all of his pals in the national music press to promote the works.
 By 1954 he was already a regular in the newsprint of Cash Box and Billboard.

 Cash Box gave the works a C+ rating.
 However, in 2018 these recordings are A+ and historic not just because they’ve survived, but because both Henry Stone and Elder Anderson Johnson never stopped perfecting their crafts, and both became legends.

 Stone went on to blaze a trail of glory on the pop charts, and helped pioneer digital distribution, becoming one of the first catalogs to go live on iTunes in 2006.